 6. Text: Press in CD mode to display track title, artist and album title.
-This feature will only function if the CDs are manufactured with the if the CDs are manufactured with the CD text feature.
+This feature will only function if the CDs are manufactured with the CD text feature.

 7. Shuffle: Press to play tracks in random order on the selected CD.
 The first press shows shuffle state.
 Repeated presses toggle shuffle on/off.